-7. Trial: March 19, 2012 at 9:00 a.m.
+7. Trial: August 6, 2012 at 9:00 a.m.

 Trial shall be to the court.
-The parties estimate that this case will take one day to try.
+The parties estimate that this case will take one to two days to try.
 Absent further order of this court, the issues to be tried shall be limited to those identified by the parties in their pretrial conference report to the court.
 The court shall try the issues of liability and damages without bifurcation.
 A copy of this court's procedural order for non-jury cases is attached.